 We actively test new approaches to nutrition assessment and stakeholder engagement.
 Current experiments include:

 • NutriScore Self-Assessment Tool: A pilot app that allows SMEs and other stakeholders to bulk-calculate NutriScore values for their products.
 Developed using open data and hosted on Streamlit.
+The prototype is shared openly to invite feedback and foster co-creation.

 Join Us in Transforming Nutrition Markets